Groundwater Management Information

 If you are thinking about using groundwater…

 To assist with the protection of Victorian groundwater resources, Groundwater Management Areas and Water Supply Protection Areas have been established.
 In some of these areas we can no longer approve new allocations of water, as a Permissible Annual Volume (PAV) has been set.
 New water allocations cannot be granted when the total allocation for the area has reached its PAV.
 As an alternative, you can apply to transfer licensed volume from an existing licence holder within the same Groundwater Management or Water Supply Protection Area.
-For information on groundwater trading read our Groundwater Trading Fact Sheet.
+For information on groundwater trading please visit our trading page

 New Groundwater Allocations – what’s involved?